-NOTE: Online access is limited to 1 simultaneous user.
-Published in 1998.
+NOTE: Online access is limited to 1 simultaneous user ch4ck availability of print version

 Catalog of library collections from the U.S. and around the world.
 The world's most comprehensive bibliography, with millions of records for books, periodicals, and other materials in 370 languages and covering information from 4,000 years of knowledge.
 Includes RLIN catalogs and the Union List of Periodicals.